Dishonored Chaos Level: Avoid These 5 Mistakes

 Frequently Asked Questions

-Does alerting guards increase chaos?
+Does leaving bodies where guards can find them increase chaos?